okube-ai/laktory/README.md

 TODO: Full installation instructions

-### pyspark
-Optionally, you can also install spark locally to test your custom functions.

-TODO: Add pyspark instructions https://www.machinelearningplus.com/pyspark/install-pyspark-on-mac/
-- JAVA_HOME=/opt/homebrew/opt/java;
-- SPARK_HOME=/opt/homebrew/Cellar/apache-spark/3.5.0/libexec

 ## A Basic Example
-This example demonstrates how to send data events to a data lake and to set a data pipeline defining the tables transformation layers.
+Suppose you need to compare stock prices performance, this example demonstrates how Laktory can help you with each step of the process, from data ingestion to aggregated analytics.

 ### Generate data events
 A data event class defines specifications of an event and provides methods